smitpi/PSLauncher/docs/docs/Add-PSLauncherEntry.md

 # Add-PSLauncherEntry

 ## SYNOPSIS
-Add a button or panal to the config.
+Add a button or panel to the config.

 ## SYNTAX